RelationalAI/rai-sdk-java/README.md

 * Java 11.0.10+
 * Apache Maven

+### Dependencies

+The SDK has a *single* runtime dependency (jsoniter), a dependency for running the SDK examples (commons-cli) and several additional dependencies for running the unit and integration tests.

 ### Building the SDK

-The SDK has a single runtime dependency (jsoniter) and several additional dependencies for running the unit and integratin tests.

 The SDK build lifecycle is managed using the standard `mvn` lifecycle commands.